ICP-Y2/workshop-week-2-thapapavan579-hash/README.md

 **3.2.
 Learning Reflection**

 Write a brief note on the results observed while changing the resistor’s resistance in the simulation.
 What about direction of LED connected?
+Ans: We observed that when 9V battery is connected with a resister and the resister to switch and the switch to bulb and bulb to battry. the turning the switch  on and off turn the bulb to on and off.
+Here when components connected with battery with the help of breadboard, the LED will be light up.

 ```